 3. Get the word out about your school by participating in community events

 Not all giveaways have to be digital.
-Here’s an example: Set up a booth at your next city or public event and hand out something for free.
+Here’s an example: Once things start opening up again, set up a booth at your next city or public event and hand out something for free.
 This could be a July 4th celebration, a city festival – anywhere you might expect to see families out with their children.

 The goal is to bring public awareness to your school and meet families you might never otherwise connect with.
 It’s also a great way to promote your open house.